Ironholds/Blockr/Readme.md

 In addition, the scripts depend on a config file.
 This takes the structure of:

-	analytics_server <- "foo" #the server that contains the db you\'re running this on - presumably s1-analytics-slave.eqiad.wmnet
-	analytics_user <- "bar" # the username for that server
-	analytics_database <- "baz" the database, presumably enwiki analytics_pass <- "quz" #password for the user...you get the picture
+	analytics_server <- "foo" #the server that contains the db you're running this on - presumably s1-analytics-slave.eqiad.wmnet analytics_user <- "bar" # the username for that server analytics_database <- "baz" the database, presumably enwiki analytics_pass <- "quz" #password for the user...you get the picture